Dhi13man/jsonata4java-benchmark/README.md

 As per the benchmarking results,

-1. logic implemented natively in Java is between 2 and 3 orders of magnitude faster than the same logic implemented in Jsonata.
+1. logic implemented natively in Java is between 2 and 3 orders of magnitude faster than the same logic implemented in JSONata.
-2. Jsonata precompiled implementation is up to 1 order of magnitude faster than the compiled-at-runtime Jsonata implementation.
+2. JSONata precompiled implementation is up to 1 order of magnitude faster than the compiled-at-runtime JSONata implementation.
-3. Jsonata implementation code is much more repeatable and flexible than the native implementation.
+3. JSONata implementation code is much more repeatable and flexible than the native implementation.

 ### Summary

-Despite Jsonata seeming much slower than native implementation, most systems are not going to be doing this order of magnitude of processing anyway.
-So, the Jsonata implementation is a good choice for most systems, because of its flexibility.
+Despite JSONata seeming much slower than native implementation, most systems are not going to be doing this order of magnitude of processing anyway.
+So, the JSONata implementation is a good choice for most systems, because of its flexibility.